andreluizbvs/license-plate-recognition/README.md

 ## Installation

-Create conda environment from this
-...

-## Inference

-...

-# Chain of thought developing of this project
+# Chain of thought for 1st steps for developing this project

 ## 1. Uncertainties